AnggaR96s/Reforestation/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## Why can't you use "Beef stew" as a password?
+Because it's not stroganoff.